 Cuisinart WMR-CA Round Classic Waffle Maker

-This waffle iron makes round 7-inch waffles in just two minutes.
+This Cuisinart WWR waffle iron makes round 7-inch waffles in just two minutes.
 This is my favorite under $50 traditional waffle maker.
-It is small enough that storage isn’t a problem, but since it cooks so quickly, I don’t miss using a larger waffle iron.
+It is a small enough appliance that storage isn’t a problem, but since it cooks so quickly, I don’t miss using a larger waffle iron.
 I love that this waffle maker has indicator lights to tell me when the waffles are done.
 With five heat settings, I can adjust how brown the waffles are according to my family members’ preferences.

 This waffle maker is stainless steel and is very durable.
 It comes with a three-year warranty.
 The only drawback I have found with this waffle maker is that the plates are not removable, which is quite common among waffle makers.
 It just means you have to wipe down the plates in order to get them clean.